BK-KAVIYA/BackgroundRemover/README.md

 3. Click the "Upload" button.

-4.he original and processed images will be displayed on the page.
+4. The original and processed images will be displayed on the page.

+## Contributing

+Feel free to contribute to this project by:

+-Reporting bugs or suggesting improvements through GitHub issues.
+-Forking the repository and submitting pull requests with your changes.